dzfinch/plaknit/docs/usage.md

 - `--ram`: RAM hint for OTB in MB (defaults to 131072).
 - `-v/ -vv`: Increase logging verbosity.

-The CLI guarantees the same behavior as the original script, but it now lives inside the package so you can version and redistribute the workflow alongside the rest of your tooling.

 ## Planning & Ordering Monthly Planet Composites (Beta)

 `plaknit plan` can run on local devices to query Planet's Data/STAC API, filter PSScene candidates, tile the AOI, and pick the smallest monthly set that meets both coverage and clear-observation targets.
 You can optionally submit one Planet order per month with clipped surface reflectance scenes (4- or 8-band SR + UDM2) and Sentinel-2 harmonization.